lightbeard/yehuda-opening-explorer/README.md

 The app uses a slightly modified verison of the Stockfish open source engine available for review in this repository

-Credit is also due to the following javascript libraries:
+Credit is due to the following javascript libraries:

 &nbsp;&nbsp;&nbsp;chess.js - https://github.com/jhlywa/chess.js/blob/master/README.md